PeterOste/Professional-README-Generator/README.md

 ## Usage
 1. Open a terminal or command prompt.
 2. Navigate to the project directory.
-3. Run the command "node index.js".
+3. Run the command `node index.js`.
 4. Answer the prompts by providing the required information about your project.
 5. Once you have answered all the prompts, the README file will be generated in the project directory.

 ## Tests
-To run the tests for the README Generator, use the following command: "npm test"
+To run the tests for the README Generator, use the following command: `npm test`

 ## License
 This project is licensed under the MIT license.